Skip to content

 Moisture gets trapped under the rollout mats

 Even though websites often state it won’t happen, we have repeatedly seen moisture trapped under the non-breathable mats.
-Many homeowners have shown us the smelly, slimy feel of the mat’s bottom and concrete’s surface when the mats are removed.
+Many homeowners have shown us the slimy feel of the mat’s bottom and concrete’s surface when the mats are removed.

 In some cases, it has taken over a week for the concrete’s surface to completely dry out, as the concrete can pull water into the capillaries and other voids in the concrete mass.